aws-samples/aws-incident-response-playbooks/playbooks/Amazon Bedrock AgentCore Playbooks/IRP-AgentCoreIdentityCompromise.md

 This playbook should be exercised before it is needed.
 Recommended testing cadence: **annually at minimum, semi-annually for P1 scenarios.**

 Suggested tabletop scenario for this incident type:
-> "At 02:00 UTC a workload identity that did not exist an hour ago begins issuing a burst of `GetResourceOauth2Token` calls from a single external IP, and a confidential Cognito App Client shows a rising rate of `RespondToAuthChallenge`.
+> "At 02:00 UTC a workload identity that did not exist an hour ago begins issuing a burst of `GetResourceOauth2Token` calls from a single external IP, and the ALB access logs for a confidential App Client show a rising request rate against the `/oauth2/token` path.
 Walk the team from detection, through distinguishing a stolen JWT from a machine-client secret compromise, to Token-Vault and external-provider revocation — including who files the GitHub/Okta audit-log request and how the credential chain is walked to closure."

 Reference: [AWS Security Incident Response Game Days](https://docs.aws.amazon.com/security-ir/latest/userguide/game-days.html)